hunjuly/hunjuly.github.io/_posts/2024-03-09-understanding_object-oriented_programming.md

 }
 ```

+### Adding functionality to procedural code

-Now, let's add a feature to read a document from a file and output it character by character.
+Let's add the functionality to read a document from a file and output it character by character.

 ```ts
 function main() {